 - An irrevocable letter of credit (ILOC) is a good alternative to anyone that has exhausted other methods.
 When it comes to obtaining a bond with 100% collateral, most bonding companies will want collateral in the form of an ILOC.
 This means that principal will pay a fee for their bond, a fee for their ILOC, and have capital tied up.
 If a principal posts an ILOC rather than a surety bond they will not have the cost of the bond.
 The downfall of an ILOC is that not all obligees will accept them in place of a bond.

 Collateral can help guarantee an otherwise unbondable situation.
 Due to the downfalls, 100% collateral should only be posted when all other options have been exhausted.
 Keep in mind, a surety bond does not take liability off of the principal.
 It simply makes use of the bonding companies financial strength to make the guarantee.
 The principal is responsible for claim payment, whether a bond is obtained or collateral is posted directly with the state.
 The bond is advantageous if no collateral is required, as it frees up capital and costs about the same as a letter of credit.
 If you are stuck in a situation where only a bond with 100% collateral suffice, make sure you read all agreements carefully to get a good idea of what you are actually getting into.
-If you would like to learn more about what surety bonds are and how they work, you can read our detailed guide here.
+If you would like to learn more about what a surety bond is and how it works, you can find all the information you need in our FAQ section.